Siege of Shaizar: Siege

 The Crusader princes were suspicious of each other and of John, and none wanted the others to gain from participating in the campaign.
 Raymond also wanted to hold on to Antioch, which was a Christian city; the attraction of lordship over a city like Shaizar or Aleppo, with a largely Muslim population and more exposed to Zengid attack, must have been slight.
 With the lukewarm interest his allies had in the prosecution of the siege, the Emperor was soon left with little active help from them.

 Following some initial skirmishes, John II organised his army into three divisions based on the nationalities of his soldiery: Macedonians (native Byzantines); 'Kelts' (meaning Normans and other Franks); and Pechenegs (Turkic steppe nomads).
 Each division was equipped with its characteristic arms and equipment, and was paraded before the city in order to overawe the defenders.

 Although John fought hard for the Christian cause during the campaign in Syria, his allies Raymond of Poitiers and Joscelin of Edessa remained in their camp playing dice and feasting instead of helping to press the siege.
 Due to their example, the morale of their troops was undermined.
 The Emperor's reproaches could only goad the two princes into perfunctory and fitful action.
 Latin and Muslim sources describe John's energy and personal courage in prosecuting the siege.
 Conspicuous in his golden helmet, John was active in encouraging his troops, supervising the siege engines and consoling the wounded.
 The walls of Shaizar were battered by the trebuchets of the impressive Byzantine siege train.
-The Emir's nephew, the poet, writer and diplomat Usama ibn Munqidh, recorded the devastation wreaked by the Byzantine artillery, which could smash a whole house with a single missile.
+The emir's nephew, the poet, writer and diplomat Usama ibn Munqidh, recorded the devastation wreaked by the Byzantine artillery, which could smash a whole house with a single missile.

 The city was taken, but the citadel, protected by its cliffs and the courage of its defenders, defied assault.
 Tardily, Zengi had assembled a relief army and it moved towards Shaizar.
 The relief army was smaller than the Christian army but John was reluctant to leave his siege engines in order to march out to meet it, and he did not trust his allies.
 At this point, Sultan ibn Munqidh, the Emir of Shaizar, offered to become John's vassal, pay a large indemnity and pay yearly tribute.
-Also offered was a table studded with jewels and a ruby encrusted cross said to have been made for Constantine the Great, which had been captured from Romanos IV Diogenes by the Seljuk Turks at the Battle of Manzikert.
+Also offered was a table studded with jewels and an impressive carved cross said to have been made for Emperor Constantine the Great, which had been captured from Emperor Romanos IV Diogenes by the Seljuk Turks at the Battle of Manzikert.
 John, disgusted by the behaviour of his allies, reluctantly accepted the offer.
 On 21 May, the siege was raised.